travelgate-connectors/.github/.github/pull_request_template.md

 - [ ] Check that the binding field is correctly configured according to the provider's policies
 - [ ] Validate that the commission (commission) is correctly interpreted and documented
 - [ ] Ensure that the minimum selling price (minimumSellingPrice) is correctly established and documented
-- [ ] Review that all modifications are aligned with internal policies and procedures
-- [ ] Validate that the changes comply with applicable compliance requirements and regulations
+- [ ] Ensure that the changes do not adversely affect other cases or other providers on the platform

 ### Checklist
 - [ ] Perform unit tests (integration test specific for the case not the normal unittest) to verify that the changes do not introduce errors